Doctor with a young patient

 The gut and the skin are linked

 Most children with stubborn eczema have something happening in the gut.
-Treating that often clears the skin.
+Treating that often clears the skin, even when the skin is the only obvious symptom.

 02

 Food triggers are real and individual.
 Generic elimination diets miss as often as they help.
-We test where it adds clarity.
+We test where it adds clarity rather than guessing.

 03